Oklahoma Senate Bill 1100

 Oklahoma Senate Bill 1100 (SB 1100) is a 2022 law in the state of Oklahoma which bans sex markers other than male or female on birth certificates.
 According to Lambda Legal, Oklahoma is the first US state to pass such a law.

 Background

 SB 1100 was first filed in October 2021 in response to the then-ongoing court case Loreleid v.
 Oklahoma State Department of Health where a person born in Oklahoma had been refused a birth certificate with a non-binary gender marker by the Department of Health.
-The Department of Health settled the case, forcing Oklahoma to issue birth certificates with non-binary gender markers on.
+The Department of Health settled the case, forcing Oklahoma to issue birth certificates with non-binary gender markers.

 On 8 November 2021, Oklahoma governor Kevin Stitt signed Executive Order 2021-24, reversing the settlement and calling on members of the Oklahoma State Legislature to pass a bill to clarify the law.

 Provisions

 The provisions of the act include: